SAFETAG/SAFETAG/content/activities/recon-ng/recon-ng.md

 contacts         domains          leaks            netblocks        pushpins
 ```

-I am only going to use the organizations name, one domain, two netblock (that I got by searching for other domains and ping-ing them), and two e-mails of the company I am looking for so I will add those.
+We will only use the organizations name, one domain, two netblock (that we got by searching for other domains and ping-ing them), and two e-mails of the company we are looking for so we will add those.

-First, I will add the company name.
+First, add the company name.

 ```
 [recon-ng][websitename] > add companies